Halluc1nations/Testing/README.md

 ## Installation

-You will need cypress set up and working internet to run test
+You will need cypress set up and working internet to run test.
+See this walkthrough video on how to access and run e2e and component tests: https://github.com/user-attachments/assets/600d1439-5677-4370-9c4c-a11a201853e2

 ## Usage